hardcodes/lmtyas/README.md

 When opening the link,

-- the link is decrypted using the RSA private key of the web service using the password that is only stored during runtime in a secure string.
+- the link is decrypted using the RSA private key of the web service.
 - The stored data is read from the file which id (= file name) was inside the decrypted link data.
 - The AES key and IV inside the file is decrypted using the RSA private key of the web service.
 - The data itself is decrypted using the AES key and IV.